 The Salvation Army in Winston-Salem

-In 2007 the Salvation Army celebrated its 100th year of service to the Winston-Salem area.
-During our presence here, we touched the lives of some two million local residents.
+The Salvation Army is now in its 113th year of service to the Winston-Salem area.
+Through the years, we've touched the lives of some two million local residents.

 The Salvation Army in Winston-Salem has been in operation since 1907.
 The first services of The Salvation Army focused on the poor and indigent of our city.
 Early intervention services included shelter, food, and clothing for Winston-Salem's poor and homeless.
 In 1953, The Salvation Army began offering preventative programs by forming the Red Shield Boys Club.
 Several years later, the Club was expanded to serve girls.